discernus/research/zfreezer/simple_test_cff/cff_v10.md

   sequential_identity:
     description: "Focus on Identity axis: Tribal Dominance vs Individual Dignity."
     analysis_prompt: |
       You are an expert political discourse analyst specializing in social identity and group dynamics.
-Focus exclusively on evaluating the Identity axis in the provided text using the Cohesive Flourishing Framework v10.2.
+Focus exclusively on measuring the Identity axis in the provided text using the Cohesive Flourishing Framework v10.3.

       DIMENSIONAL FOCUS: Identity Axis Only
       - Tribal Dominance: In-group supremacy, exclusionary identity patterns